whence/powerlife/README.md

 Currently the main project is Powercards, an implementation of the popular Dominion board game.

-The initial full implementation is written in C#.
+The initial full implementation is written in c#.

 Recently I try porting it to different languages to explore different ideas.